+Telecommuting Protocols

-Telecommuting Protocols (S8617/A10832 Section 3-b & NYS Labor Law Section 27-c (3)(b)): This section provides a list of non-essential positions which require telecommunicating and equipment to carry out their role.
+NYS Labor Law Section 27-c (3)(b)).

+This section provides a list of non-essential position titles which require telecommunicating and equipment to carry out their role.

 A non-essential employee shall refer to an employee who is not required to be physically present at a work site to perform his or her job and may perform his or her job remotely.
-There may be staff members who will not be able to telecommute nor will they be able to work on campus.
+There may be staff members who will not be able to telecommute, nor will they be able to work on campus.
 The need for these staff will be determined on a case-by-case basis and by job title.

-KLSD Technology Department has protocol in place to allow most employees to work remotely as determined by the Superintendent, Assistant Superintendent and departmental supervisors.
-Equipment will be issued on as needed basis after the appropriate administrator makes a formal request to the Director of Technology.
-A staff member in need of further equipment can make the request through their administrator.
+KLSD Technology Department has protocols in place to allow most employees to work remotely as determined by the Superintendent, Assistant Superintendent and Departmental Supervisors.
+Equipment will be issued on as needed basis after the appropriate Administrator makes a formal request to the Director of Technology.
+A staff member in need of further equipment can make the request through their Administrator.
 The Director of Technology will then determine whether the equipment is essential and if so, make arrangements with the staff member to receive the equipment.
-Below is the listing of non-essential personal who have been identified as needing equipment.
+Below is the listing of non-essential personnel who have been identified as needing equipment.